-At first glance, you might wonder why a seller would be showing a home, especially when that seller is represented by a real estate agent.
-However, situations in which the sellers are showing a home can happen in many instances that are all fairly common.
+Why would a seller be showing a home, especially when that seller is represented by a real estate agent?
+This can happen for several fairly common reasons.
 In many parts of the country, agents routinely call sellers to make an appointment to show a home.

 Things a Home Seller Should Never Discuss

 All too often, sellers answer questions put to them by other agents because they don't think they are doing anything wrong.
-They don't see it as a mistake to provide what they feel is just information.
-But what they can say to an agent or the buyer can have big implications.
+They don't see it as a mistake to provide information.
+But what they say to an agent or a potential buyer can have big implications.

 Here are some things a seller should never talk about with a buyer, regardless of how innocent the topic might seem:

 - The length of time the home has been for sale